 Similarly, I experienced the same issue when I tried to fill my card details on a payment gateway.

 #2.
-Accepting fingerprints and face IDs as alternatives of the master password has become a norm in many standard password managers.
+Accepting fingerprints and face IDs as alternatives of the master password has become a norm in many standard password managers for enhanced security.
 But seems like, SplashID is still living in the late 90s.

 It neither supports fingerprints and Face IDs, nor uses a multi-factor authentication system.